Ciber-org/PoC-PCF/slack-integration.md

 ### Signup and Create

 Install Slack.
 Signup for slack and create your workspace \(optional\).
 Get an invitation from the owner for the channels.
 By default 2 public channels are available.
 But you can still create your own channel and invite members to it.
 You can also create channel for the notifications.
+Refer below.

 ![](/assets/slack.png)